yandaq-en/FIT3164/readme.md

   5. A Juypter notbook version of main.py is also provided in the folder.
 This is for the convinence of users who may use juypter notebook to read python files.
 Also, users can use this file to observe the individual explanation.

+  6. In order to use the main.py code by default, three folder of datasets have to be in the same folder with the main.py code.
+This means the main.py code can call "set-a/" and find the folder.
+Alternatively, users can change the path of the directory to fit their constom use.

-  6. The github link for this project is provided here: https://github.com/YandaQu/FIT3164
+  7. The github link for this project is provided here: https://github.com/YandaQu/FIT3164